-Hyundai Motor Group will use Nvidia's Blackwell GPU chips in its AI factory to accelerate the development of self-driving cars and smart robots.
+Hyundai Motor Group will use Nvidia's Blackwell GPU chips in its AI factory to accelerate the development of self-driving cars and intelligent robots.
 SK Telecom, a subsidiary of SK Group, will deploy Nvidia GPUs to develop industrial AI computing infrastructure for the Asian region.

 Samsung Electronics and SK Hynix will leverage Nvidia's chips and AI systems to optimize semiconductor chip design and manufacturing.
 Notably, SK Hynix is currently the largest memory supplier for Nvidia's AI systems, alongside Micron (USA), while Samsung also supplies memory components to the company.